-At the most recent Federation of Fly Fishermen conclave held in West Yellowstone, among other activities there was a lot of fly casting taking place.
+At the most recent Federation of Fly Fishermen conclave held in West Yellowstone, among other activities there was a great deal of fly casting taking place.
 Never one to ignore such a thing, I took in the proceedings with great interest.
 The wide variety of casting skills I saw on display reminded me—as always—that one of the most difficult things to do in all of fly fishing is to cast twenty feet.

 Twenty feet?
 Am I kidding?
 No, I’m not.
 And I’m not being snide, either.
 I’m simply talking about casting a fly accurately to a target twenty feet away from where you stand via a tightly driven loop of line and leader.

 Try it yourself.
 If you find that you can cast twenty feet (this includes your leader) repeatedly, accurately, with a tight loop, in the presence of wind, congratulations.
 You know a thing or two about fly casting.
 Indeed, you’re casting better than 98% of all fishermen.

 What makes the short cast so difficult?
 Several reasons, but the primary one is using a casting stroke too long for the length of line being cast.
 For maximum efficiency and effectiveness, a given length of line requires a given length casting stroke.
 When the length of the line changes, so too must the length of the stroke.
 There is a simple tenet regarding this concept that every angler should know: Short line, short stroke.
 Longer line, longer stroke.